 20 Reasons to Build a Website If You Don’t Run a Business

-Running a website is an easy way to bring something you love to the public eye and interact with others from all over the world who appreciate the same things as you.
-It’s also rewarding – sometimes financially, but always in morale.
+Running a website is an easy way to bring something you love to the public eye and interact with others from all over the world who appreciate your interests or talents.
+It’s also rewarding – sometimes financially, but always personally.
 The best part?
-You don’t need to keep up with the Joneses of SEO if you don’t run a business.
+You don’t need to rank at the top of the search results if you don’t run a business.
 Other than knowing a few basics about website safety, you just need to be you.

 Even if you think you have nothing unique to say, chances are that you do.
 Here are 20 quick ideas to help you get started:

 Write a blog about your experiences as a mother.
 Write posts about things you learn and experience, and keep track of your baby’s growth with photos.
 Your family will love this detailed baby album, and strangers can benefit from reading and learning about your experiences.